Code Vein

 is an action role-playing game developed by Bandai Namco Studios and Shift, and published by Bandai Namco Entertainment.
 It was released worldwide on September 27, 2019, for PlayStation 4, Windows, and Xbox One, and sold over three million copies but received mixed reviews from critics.
-A sequel, Code Vein II, is scheduled for release in 2026.
+A sequel, Code Vein II, released in 2026.

 Gameplay

 Code Vein is an open world action role-playing game set in a post-apocalyptic environment and played from a third-person perspective.
 Its gameplay was inspired by the Dark Souls series of games (published by Bandai Namco), while its animation takes after God Eater 3, with developers of the latter working on Code Vein.

 Plot

 Setting

-Code Vein is set in a post-apocalyptic near future containing the Revenants: undead humans with vampiric abilities and strength who can only die by destroying their heart, and require human blood to stop from entering a frenzy and mutating into the Lost - uncontrollable cannibals devoid of reason.
+Code Vein is set in a post-apocalyptic near future following a calamity called the "Great Collapse," where gigantic monsters called Horrors emerged from underground and ravaged the world.
+To combat the Horrors, humanity created the Revenants: undead humans with vampiric abilities and strength who can only die permanently by destroying their hearts, and require human blood lest they frenzy and mutate into the Lost - savage and uncontrollable cannibals devoid of reason.

-Participating in an experiment to stabilize the Revenant population and stave off the Lost, a girl named Cruz Silva volunteers to become the "Queen of the Revenants", though she later frenzies herself and goes on a murderous rampage.
+Participating in an experiment to stabilize the Revenant population and stave off both the Lost and the Horrors, a woman named Cruz Silva volunteers to become the "Queen of the Revenants", though she later frenzies herself under the strain of the experiments, going on a murderous rampage.
 More Revenants are created to defeat the Queen in a mission dubbed Operation Queenslayer, led by Cruz's father Gregorio Silva.

-Though they killed Cruz, the Lost remain, and the Bloodsprings (plants producing Blood Beads as an alternative to human blood) begin to dry up.
-Silva establishes a provisional government shortly after Operation Queenslayer, and the levy on Blood Beads that this government establishes worsens the shortage, leaving many Revenants to turn into the Lost.
+Though the Revenant army succeeds in killing Cruz, the Lost remain, and an impenetrable red mist that would come to be known as the Gaol of the Mists imprisons everyone in the ruined city.
+To make matters worse, the Bloodsprings (plants producing Blood Beads as an alternative to human blood) begin to dry up.
+Silva establishes a provisional government shortly after Operation Queenslayer, and the levy on Blood Beads that this government establishes worsens the shortage, leading many Revenants to turn into the Lost.